hakanyavaseng/Kamyoon-Test-Case/README.md

    cd Kamyoon-Test-Case
 2. **Build and Run with Docker Compose:**

-    Navigate to the directory containing your docker-compose.yml file (if it's in the root of the project, you are already in the correct directory).
+    Navigate to the directory containing docker-compose.yml file (if it's in the root of the project, you are already in the correct directory).

 >  docker-compose up --build      docker-compose up --build

- This command builds the Docker images and starts the containers as defined in your docker-compose.yml file.

 3. **Access the Application:**